 Origin: South America

 Height: 1 ft (30 cm)

 Water: Keep soil evenly moist.
 Leaves will drop if soil is too wet or too dry.
 Use a pot with drainage holes, water thoroughly, then empty drainage tray.

 Soil: Any good-quality, all-purpose potting mix

 Fertilizer: Feed monthly.
-This tomato plant food works great for your peppers, too.
+Tomato fertilizer works great for your peppers, too.